Qızılkənd: History

 Today's Gizilkend was built during the Russian Empire, about 2 km from the old Gizilkend.
 The present location of the village was the pasture and harvest area of the old Gizilkend population.
 The purpose of the Russian settlement in the village was the complete severance of ties with the Turks of South Azerbaijan and the policy of Russification of the territories.
 The resettlement of Russians in these areas dates back to the late 19th and early 20th centuries.
 During the Second World War, the villagers were deported to the steppes of Kazakhstan, far from their native lands, due to the threat of unification of North and South Azerbaijan during the war.
 However, in the 60s and in the first years of our independence, the exiled residents returned to their native lands.
 On February 7, 1991, Semyonovka village was renamed Gizilkend and Semyonovka village council was renamed Gizilkend village council.It is one of the ancient settlements.
 Numerous medieval artifacts (swords, pottery, jewelry) were found around the village.
 There are opinions that the places called Giziltepe, Goytepe and Yeddi Tepe are ancient settlements.

 Geography and climate

 Summers are hot, winters are mild.
-The number of artesian springs in the village is about 20, and the water is very clean, pure and safe to drink.
+The number of antropogen springs in the village is about 20, and the water is very clean, pure and safe to drink.
 From these springs they meet the needs of the village for domestic and inland water.